Caodan82/BackMIC/README.md

 # BEFORE STARTING
 # Make sure that c++ has installed in your computer;
 # Make sure Matlab has installed in your computer.
-# 1. Down load all the files.equipartitionYaxis2c.c getmutualI2var_fix4.c getsuper2var.c make_mex.m MIC_back.m
+# 1. Down load all the files.equipartitionYaxis2c.c,getmutualI2var_fix4.c,getsuper2var.c,make_mex.m,BackMIC.m
 # 2.  run“make_mex.m” to compile the equipartitionYaxis2c.c, getsuper2var.c and getmutualI2var_fix4.c to mex files;
 # 3. Preparing a paired variable X and Y  to measure their correlation.
 X and Y are both column vectors with the same sample size n.
 # 4. Before computing the MIC of X and Y with BackMIC, you need first scramble the samples, the codes are as follows: